Mteixeira88/Clip-To-Cloud/README.md

 ClipToCloud is a software that allows you to store all your copies in a customised clipboard all around your iOS devices.
 You only need to use the normal ⌘+C shortcut on your laptop and you can access to it on all your iOS devices.

+## What you get?
+* No account required
+* Store up to 200 copies
+* Manage all your clips in one place
+* Unlimited folders and clipmarks
+* Organize Relevant Clips in Folders
+* Easy acccess to your clip history (cmd+shift+V)
+* Easy sync.
+Unlimited devices.

+## Security
+* End to end encryption
+* Sync all your devices safely
+* All your clips are encrypted
+* Accept and revoke your devices

 ## We take security seriously

 ### End to End Encryption